+Diversity and inclusion are difficult to discuss because lots of emotions are involved any time you’re talking about identities, power and privilege.
 But we need to keep talking about diversity and inclusion because frankly, not enough has changed.
 We have to continue to have these hard conversations because this is how we grow as companies and as individuals.

 So let’s continue the dialogue.
 Let’s own what we know and what we don’t know, help amplify other voices, give credit where credit is due, support one another, serve as an example and set the bar high for everyone we influence.